 The amount you should be paying into your pension depends on how much you already have saved, your financial situation and how close you are to retirement.

-Auto-enrolment has made it easier for most people to save into a pension, as it means you should be automatically enrolled into a company scheme when you start work.
-Under current rules, you and your employer combined should be making a minimum of an 8% pension contribution if you earn over £10,000 a year.
-While this has had a great impact on the number of people investing in their retirement, if you are able to, you really should consider paying in more.
+While this has had a great impact on the number of people investing in their retirement, if you are able to, you should ideally consider paying in more.
 You can find out more about auto-enrolment in our guide How does pension auto-enrolment work?

 How to decide how much to pay into your pension